sandersoncoelho/wirecard-challenge/README.md

 ###### What you'll need
 - Docker 18.09.2 or later

-**Important:** For running with Docker, the container generate from sandersoncoelho/wirecard-challenge image should connect to mongo from other container.
-Thus, we should create a common network to both containers.
-Furthermore, the sandersoncoelho/wirecard-challenge container expected an URL 10.11.0.2 for mongodb to work fine.
+**Important:** For running with Docker, the container generated from sandersoncoelho/wirecard-challenge image should connect to mongo from other container.
+Thus, we should create a common network for both containers.
+Furthermore, the sandersoncoelho/wirecard-challenge container expect to connect to mongodb through 10.11.0.2 URL.

 ###### Steps for run:
-- Create "wirecard-net" network
+- Create "wirecard-net" network:
 ```
 docker network create --subnet=10.11.0.0/16 --gateway=10.11.0.1 wirecard-net
 ```